AleMatGra/reNamer/README.md

 - replace specific characters with a defined replacement-character (default is ' ')
 - remove specific characters

+- all files with the defined extension then will be renamed according to the config

 ## Settings:
 - auto delete the config file (makes cleanup easier)
 - enable logging (recommended for the first time using it), generates log with all the renaming that has been done